-The recommended dose is one inhalation twice a day in the morning and evening.
+The recommended dose is one inhalation twice a day in the morning and night.

 The effects of BRETARIS GENUAIR last for 12 hours; therefore, you should try to use

-your BRETARIS GENUAIR inhaler at the same time every morning and evening.
+your BRETARIS GENUAIR inhaler at the same time every morning and at night.
 This ensures

 that there is always enough medicine in your body to help you breathe more easily